-All measurements contained within this manual are given in the United States standard measurement.
+All measurements contained within this manual are generally given in the United States standard measurement, with metric conversions in parentheses as needed.

 9. INFORMATION ESSENTIAL TO THE CONTINUED AIRWORTHINESS OF THE AIR CONDITIONER.

 This manual provides information which is required for operation and maintenance of the Air Comm air conditioning system installed in the Bell model 206L series helicopter.
 After completion of the air conditioner installation this document must be placed with the appropriate existing aircraft documents.